My entry for Cee’s Flower of the Day: Tulips. ©Sometimes, 2017

 What's it like to be a distinctive deacon in the Church of England?
 Look no further!

-My life as a Fashion Loving Mama Bird of two littles.
+A Fashion Loving Mama of two little birds.
 A Life + Style Blog.

 words for rejuvenate